sjproctor/react-challenges/treasure-hunt-setup-expanded/README.md

 So I am going to wrap my p-tag in curly braces so that I can escape the JSX and use JavaScript code.
 And here I am going to set up our old friend, the logical operator.
 So think of making an evaluation in an if statement.
 The double && requires that both sides of the expression are true in order for the entire expression to be true, right?
 So think about this p-tag as just a sting.
 In JavaScript type coercion land, a sting with content is a truthy value.
 So that side of the expression is true.
 Then the value of winning coming from state starts false - so the expression is false.
 Then we update state and winning becomes true making the entire expression true.
 So there you go, the poor man's if statement.

 Alright, that is all I have for you.
 You have until lunch to work.
 After lunch we will do whiteboarding and then our second round of one on ones.
-Then you have the rest of the day.
+Then you have the rest of the day until checkout.
+We are here if you need anything.
+I'd like to see everyone moving on to tic-tac-toe at some point today.
+The base logic is really similar.
+So once you have Treasure Hunt workable, I encourage you to explore another challenge.